Habitat History

 The Habitat for Humanity Model

 The Habitat for Humanity model does not provide for a housing giveaway program.
 It is a hand up, not a hand out.
-Homeowners are required to invest hundreds of hours of sweat equity into building their own home and the homes of their neighbors.
-Habitat partner families must also complete financial literacy programs and home management workshops in order to prepare them for successful homeownership.
-Habitat homes are sold to qualified partner families at no profit and financed with no-interest or low-interest loans; mortgage payments are used to build still more Habitat homes.
+Homeowners are required to invest sweat equity into building their own home and the homes of their neighbors.
+Habitat homebuyers must also complete financial literacy programs and home management workshops in order to prepare them for successful homeownership.
+Habitat homes are sold to qualified families at no profit and financed with no-interest or low-interest loans; mortgage payments are used to build still more Habitat homes.

 Today

 Through the work of Habitat worldwide, thousands of low-income families have found new hope in the form of affordable housing.
-Churches, community groups, business, individuals and others have joined together to successfully tackle a significant social problem―decent housing for all.
+Churches, community groups, business, individuals and others have joined together to successfully tackle a significant social problem―safe, stable and affordable housing for all.

-Since our founding 1976, Habitat International has served 35 million people through affordable housing solutions.
+Since its founding in 1976, Habitat International has served 65 million people through affordable housing solutions.